 Scour Prevention Tips

-There is no “one size fits all” for preventing scours, as only you and your veterinarian can determine what will best suit your herd.
-However, there are two important types of prevention: medicinal and managerial.
-Both are needed to maximize your herd health.
+There is no “one size fits all” fix for preventing scours, as only you and your veterinarian can determine what will best suit your herd.
+However, there are two important types of prevention: medicinal and managerial, and both are needed to maximize your herd health.

 Stop by our office to talk about the herd-specific prevention and treatment of calf scours – we want to help keep your herd scour-free!
 Call us at (307) 347-2781 to set up an appointment.
 We look forward to hearing from you!